What Is Diamond Fluorescence?

 - For lower color grades, fluorescence has a much smaller, sometimes even negligible impact.
 In fact, some jewelers will sell diamonds with low color grades and notable fluorescence at premium prices as they look whiter.
 However, while the stone may look like a better color grade, they are not worth a premium as fluorescence does not add value.

-- For colored diamonds, fluorescence can be a very big issue.
+- For fancy colored diamonds (not white diamonds), fluorescence can be a very big issue.
 Colored diamonds can be extremely rare and valuable depending on the intensity of the color of the stone.
 However fluorescence will weaken the color and therefore have a very negative impact on price.

 If you have a certificate from a reputable diamond grading lab such as the GIA, you can reference this document to find your diamond’s exact fluorescence.
 If you have a jeweler’s appraisal for your diamond that includes fluorescence, take their grading with a grain of salt.

-After our deep dive into understanding diamond fluorescence, you might be considering upgrading your diamond.
-At WP Diamonds, we are expert diamond, designer jewelry and luxury watch buyers who can help you sell the pieces you no longer love and become a step closer towards owning your perfect diamond.
+After our deep dive into understanding diamond fluorescence, you might be considering selling or upgrading your diamond.
+At WP Diamonds, we are expert diamond, luxury jewelry, watch and handbag buyers.